0bOne/loci/readme.md

 ## Release Notes

+### Version 1.0.6
+- Added static methods to Loci to get logger, formatter, and default options, so that only Loci module need be imported
+- Added --tf switch to control single/multi threaded mode file count cut-off point.
+- Defaulted -tf switch to 3500 based on 1.0.5 benchmark tests for likely best performance.
+- Remvove several obsolete files from source
+- Changed Loci instance scan method from 'Begin' to 'Scan' for improved readability
+- Added disambiguate by Shebang scoring rule
+- Added disambiguation rules for Ant/XML, Maven/XML, Verilog-SystemVerilog/Coq, and D/dtrace
+- Added CSV output format

 ### Version 1.0.5
 - Addex experimental Raster scan for JavaScript only (approx 10-20% performance gain over RegEx)
 - Refactored File Processing & regognition for readability and performance gain
 - Refactored Unique file determination algorithm for significant performance gains (>75%)
 - Added more granular benchmark graph to readme.

 ### Version 1.0.4
 - Fixed: works with Node 14.0.0
 - Fixed: The filter processing time exceeds the total processing time in multi-threaded mode